Northwest Samoyed Rescue

 Adopting a Samoyed

-If you have other pets, we’d like to schedule a visit with your prospective new sammy on neutral ground, which gives all the animals an opportunity to meet where none of them will be territorial.
-Then comes the hard part, if we all think the match is good, where we ask you to go home and think about the adoption.
+If you have other pets, we’d like to schedule a visit with your prospective new Samoyed on neutral ground, which gives all the animals an opportunity to meet where none of them will be territorial.
+Then comes the hard part, if we all think the match is good, where we ask you to think about the adoption.
 Sammies are beautiful, friendly dogs, and it’s easy to fall in love in an instant — only to discover later that a different dog might have been a better fit.

 After you adopt your Samoyed, your new friend gets to move in with you.
 You can expect follow-up visits occasionally to monitor things, and we encourage you to write or call us whenever you have a question.
 Our rescue families are all a part of one big family, and we’re all anxious to help.